felippe-regazio/web-elements/README.md

 8. Reusable and Minimal
 9. Provides separation of concerns between data, behavior and style.

-## Custom Elements?

-Here's the MDN definition:

-> Custom elements provide a way for authors to build their own fully-featured DOM elements.
-Although authors could always use non-standard elements in their documents, with application-specific behaviour added after the fact by scripting or similar, such elements have historically been non-conforming and not very functional.
-By defining a custom element, authors can inform the parser how to properly construct an element and how elements of that class should react to changes.

-# Polyfill

-:warning: Safari needs a Polyfill.
-You will find the polyfill on the `vendor` directory.
-Thanks to `Andrea Giammarchi` that developed an awesome polyfill that has less then 1kb:

-> Fully based on native customElements implementation, built-in element is a polyfill that weights less than 1 Kb, it leaves Chrome and Firefox completely untouched, and it uses modern features on Safari, which is why it’s so lightweight : https://hackernoon.com/extending-built-in-elements-9dce404b75b4

 # Development

 The source folder contains the source files of each element.
 The files will be packed into a single .min bundle at the "bundle" directory, and will be also distributed "a la carte" at the "elements" directory.